afd/JavaTutorialQuestions/solutions/dd4c.md

 I have used some constants, such as `SECONDS_IN_A_MINUTE` and `MINUTES_IN_AN_``HOUR` to make the code easy to read.
-You might argue that I have gone overboard here, but I personally approve of using constants instead of ``magic numbers'' wherever possible, even for very well-known magic numbers.
+You might argue that I have gone overboard here, but I personally approve of using constants instead of "magic numbers" wherever possible, even for very well-known magic numbers.

 Take a look at the `toString` method and check you understand it, in particular the way the